lefos987/generator-ghurt/hapi/README.md

 ```

 ### config.js
-Contain all the settings related to the server.
-At the moment it only contain the server port.
+Contains all the settings related to the server.
+At the moment it only contains the server port.

 ### server.js
-Main script of the app, init hapi with the config and link the routes.
+Main script of the app.
+Initializes hapi with the provided configuration and a simple route.

 ### docs/
 Documentation folder, generated during `grunt build`.
 Built with ngDocs, based on jsdoc.

 ### report/
 Reporting folder, generated after `grunt report` or `grunt build`.
-It contain two subfolders:
+It contains two subfolders:

- - coverage: stats from karma
+ - coverage: stats from jasmine node for test coverage
  - plato: static analysis report

 ### src/